Pakistani police surround Imran Khan's home, say former leader is hiding suspects during recent riots - ExBulletin

 Pakistani police surround Imran Khan’s home, say former leader is hiding suspects during recent riots

-ISLAMABAD — Police surrounded the home of former Pakistani Prime Minister Imran Khan on Wednesday, saying it was sheltering dozens of people who allegedly took part in violent protests against his recent detention.
+ISLAMABAD (AP) Police surrounded the home of former Pakistani Prime Minister Imran Khan on Wednesday, saying it was sheltering dozens of people who allegedly took part in violent protests against his recent detention.

 The police deployment was likely to anger Khan’s many supporters and raise concerns about further clashes between them and security forces.
 Last week Khan’s supporters attacked public property and military installations after he was dragged from a courtroom and detained.